 Purchase and Cancellation: The Issuer may at any time purchase any of the Commercial Papers in the open market or by tender or by contract at market price, without any obligation to make pro-rata purchase (and the Commercial Paper Holders shall not be obliged to sell) from all Commercial Paper Holders.
 Any Commercial Papers so purchased shall be redeemed and cancelled, and may be reissued as part of any subsequent series of the Commercial Papers Program.
 Upon listing of each Commercial Paper Series on PDEx, the Issuer shall disclose any such transactions in accordance with the applicable PDEx disclosure rules.

-Issuer Rating: The Issuer has a rating of PRS [•] as assigned by PhilRatings.
-Registrar and Paying Agent: [Philippine Depository & Trust Corp.]
-Trustee: PNB Trust Banking Group Listing: The Issuer intends to list each Commercial Paper Series in the PDEx on Issue Date.
+- Issuer Rating: The Issuer has a rating of PRS Aa minus (corp.), with Stable Outlook,5 as assigned by PhilRatings. - Registrar and Paying Agent: Philippine Depository & Trust Corp. - Trustee: PNB Trust Banking Group - Listing: The Issuer intends to list each Commercial Paper Series on PDEx on Issue Date.

 Governing Law: Philippine Law